Sebastián Vázquez (footballer): Club career

-Vázquez began his career in 2000 with Rentistas, in 2003 he moved to Liverpool de Montevideo and in 2005 he moved to Nacional where he was part of the squad that won back to back league championships.
+Born in San Ramón, Vázquez began his career in 2000 with Rentistas, in 2003 he moved to Liverpool de Montevideo and in 2005 he moved to Nacional where he was part of the squad that won back to back league championships.

 In 2007 Vázquez joined reigning Argentine champions Estudiantes de la Plata.
-On August 28, 2007 he signed with FC Chornomorets Odessa.
+On August 28, 2007, he signed with FC Chornomorets Odesa.
 In February 2009 he returned to Liverpool de Montevideo on loan.
-In the summer of 2009 he returned to Chornomorets Odessa, where he played for half season until moving to Beitar Jerusalem.
+In the summer of 2009 he returned to Chornomorets Odesa, where he played for half season until moving to Beitar Jerusalem.

 In August 2010 he signed with Danubio, which plays in the Primera División Uruguaya.

 Vázquez moved to Hangzhou Greentown on a two years loan deal in January 2011.

 In February 2012, he signed a six-month deal with Cerro Largo FC.